 - Stop the car with the brake pedal.

-- Press and hold the brake pedal (like traffic lights) in such a way as to exclude spontaneous movement of the car forward or backward at idle.
+- Press and hold the brake pedal (for example, at traffic lights) in such a way as to prevent the car from moving forward or backward on its own when idling.

 Parking